Reducing Waste and Preventing Pollution

 Ｋ Ｊ Ｗ

-We effectively achieved zero emissions for our tenth consecutive year in fiscal 2015, with a final landfill volume (see note 2) for Kaneka of 4.7 tons, equivalent to a final landfill rate of 0.007%.
+We effectively achieved zero emissions in fiscal 2016, with a final landfill volume for Kaneka (see note 2) of 3.0 tons, equivalent to a final landfill rate of 0.005%.

-Note 2: Fiscal 2015 final landfill volume: Starting with fiscal 2016 (reporting the figures for fiscal 2015), the values reported as Kaneka's landfill volume, landfill rate, industrial waste volume, and recycling amount indicate totals for the company as a whole, including its manufacturing plants and other facilities.
+Note 2: The landfill volume, landfill rate, industrial waste volume, and recycling amount of Kaneka and Group companies in Japan indicate totals for the company as a whole, including its facilities and companies other than the plant department.

 ■ Volume and Ratio of Waste sent to Landfill